-Koshin Young November 27, 2018
+Lilly Tadin November 27, 2018

-On Saturday October 27th 2018 in Etobicoke, Ontario WFWP-Canada launched the Canadian chapter of Global Women's Peace Network.
-This network, already established in several nations in Europe, Africa, Asia, and North and South America, is a network of women and organizations dedicated to solving pressing social issues and securing an environment for human development.
+On Saturday October 27th, 2018 in Etobicoke, Ontario, WFWP-Canada launched the Canadian chapter of the Global Women's Peace Network.
+This network has already been established in several nations throughout Europe, Africa, Asia, and North and South America.
+It is a network of women and organizations dedicated to solving pressing social issues and securing an environment for human development.
 Through feminine leadership, GWPN seeks to ensure lasting peace and prosperity for generations to come.

-The theme of the conference was "Women as Agents of Peace: Reconciliation and Alternative Dispute Resolution".
-The excellent MC was Dr. Dawn Lavell-Harvard, director of Trent University's First Peoples House of Learning.
+The theme of the conference was "Women as Agents of Peace: Reconciliation and Alternative Dispute Resolution."
+The excellent emcee was Dr. Dawn Lavell-Harvard, director of Trent University's First Peoples House of Learning.
 She began by welcoming us on the land of the Mississaugas, the first nation which lived and cared for the land before colonization.
-This acknowledgement is now current practice and is part of the process of reconciliation taking place in Canadian society between the First Nations (Indians, metis and Inuit) and all Canadian citizens.
+This acknowledgement is now current practice and is part of the process of reconciliation taking place in Canadian society between the First Nations (Indians, Métis and Inuit) and all Canadian citizens.